AUSTRAC is Australia's financial intelligence agency with regulatory responsibility for anti-money laundering and counter-terrorism financing.

 - suspicious matters.

-AUSTRAC provides the resulting financial intelligence to ‘partner agencies' including:
+The resulting financial intelligence is provided to partner agencies including:

 - law enforcement